machimaria/alx-zero_day/README.md

 my first readme
-this file was updated from github
+this file was updated from github.